 Crime

-Adam is known for thorough preparation, careful tactical decision-making, and adaptable and effective jury advocacy.
+Adam is known for thorough preparation, careful strategic decision-making, and adaptable and effective jury advocacy.
 He predominantly defends – often instructed on a private basis to defend doctors, police officers and other professionals – but is also briefed by the Homicide Unit as a highest-tier member of the prosecution advocacy panel, and by CPS Special Casework, often as leading counsel.

 Corporate and Financial Crime